pagkly/Zed/Investopedia3/Heir.md

 When there is more than one heir with the same relationship to the deceased, such as the case when there are two siblings, those individuals typically divvy up the estate equally.
 The portion of a deceased person's estate that's bequeathed to an heir is known as an inheritance.
 This can involve cash, stocks, bonds, real estate and other personal property such as automobiles, furniture, antiques, artwork, and jewelry.

-There are [many specific types of heirs](https://legal-dictionary.thefreedictionary.com/heir), including the following:
+There are [[many specific types of heirs]](https://legal-dictionary.thefreedictionary.com/heir), including the following:

 -   An heir apparent: This describes a person who is widely assumed to receive the inheritance.
 -   A presumptive heir: This describes a person who under present circumstances, would be considered to be an heir, but whose right of inheritance may be defeated by the contingency of a more recently-born individual.